plotly/dash-slicer/README.md

 Where scene is the scene_id and name is "state".

 **property `VolumeSlicer.stores`**: A list of `dcc.Store` objects that the slicer needs to work.
 These must be added to the app layout.
+Note that public stores like `state` and `extra_traces` are also present in this list.